Answers to Gould's question concerning the existence of chorded cycles: Preliminaries

 \begin{lemma} \cite{Me} For a graph $G$, $Q(G)$ and $L(G)$ have the same spectrum if and only if $G$ is a bipartite graph. \end{lemma}

 For a graph $G$, let $\mu(G)$ be the largest Laplacian eigenvalue of $G$, i.e, the largest eigenvalue of $L(G)$.
 Denote by $\overline{G}$ the complement of $G$.

 \begin{lemma} \cite{GZ,Me} If $G$ is a graph of order $n\ge 2$, then $\mu(G)\le n$ with equality if and only if $\overline{G}$ is disconnected. \end{lemma} If $G$ is a connected graph, then $Q(G)$ is irreducible and so by Perron-Frobenius Theorem, there exists a unique unit positive eigenvector of $Q(G)$ corresponding to $q(G)$, which we call the $Q(G)$-Perron vector.
+For $Q(G)$-Perron vector $\mathbf{x}$, $x_u$ denotes the entry of $\mathbf{x}$ at $u\in V(G)$.